vicrucann/vicrucann.github.io/_posts/2016-05-24-osg-qt-high-dpi.md

 // etc.
 {% endhighlight %}

+**Update:** there is a much easier way to calculate the scaling parameter.
+So, for all the OpenGL-related parameters such as widgets and events, it is sufficient to use `QApplication::desktop()->devicePixelRatio()` as a scaling value.
+{: .notice--warning}

 ## Scale usage within `QOpenGLWidget`

 Assuming you had passed the `scaleX` and `scaleY` to the `QOpenGLWidget`, you can use them when passing the Qt dimensions such width and height, and mouse positions for events to the OSG / OpenGL content.
 Following the same example of `resizeGL()`, this is how the method will turn out: